polarsource/polar/.devcontainer/README.md

 # Welcome to the Polar Devcontainer

+> [!IMPORTANT]
+> When setting up your Devcontainer for the first time, a `postCreateCommand` will automatically run.
+> Make sure it's finished before starting.

 # Setup and running

 _This is a work in progress, as we improve on our automation to remove as many of these steps as possible._